asmaachr/SQL-Project-1/README.md

 Some Skus with these product name are out of stock

 ## Challenges
--It was really chanlenging to understand and clean the table without SME inputs -Many colunms have similar names but not with same values -Time was very limitted so I had to proceed with some assumptions -Difficulty to reconcilate revenue numbers
+- It was really chanlenging to understand and clean the table without SME inputs
+- Many colunms have similar names but not with same values
+- Time was very limitted so I had to proceed with some assumptions
+- Difficulty to reconcilate revenue numbers
+- -Pg Admin crashing

 ## Future Goals
-Ask SME about the meaning of some colunms clean better my data
+- Ask SME about the meaning of some colunms
+- clean better my data
-Remove colunm with not input for the problem
+- Remove colunm with not input for the problem
-Updated by Mds file as I do my work
+- Updated by Mds file as I do my work
-Find out more insights from the data
+- Find out more insights from the data
-Link the tables in Pg admin
+- Link the tables in Pg admin
-Restructure the tabke to be more meaningful from business stand point ex transactions table, inventory, visit volume, actions on sites, sales
+- Restructure the tabke to be more meaningful from business stand point ex transactions table, inventory, visit volume, actions on sites, sales